erg-lang/erg/doc/zh_CN/syntax/type/advanced/newtype.md

 ```

 The constructor guarantees the pre-condition of an 8-digit number.
-The `UserId` loses all the methods that `Nat` has, so you have to redefine the necessary operations each time.
+The `UserId` loses all the 方法 that `Nat` has, so you have to redefine the necessary operations each time.
 If the cost of redefinition is not worth it, it is better to use inheritance.
-On the other hand, there are cases where the loss of methods is desirable, so choose the appropriate method depending on the situation.
+On the other hand, there are cases where the loss of 方法 is desirable, so choose the appropriate method depending on the situation.